-Pre-class Preparation - Textbook
+Pre-class Preparation

-Generative AI history, opportunities, methodologies, LLM algorithms, MLOps
+AI and Generative AI history, opportunities, methodologies, LLM algorithms, MLOps

 Week 1 Workshop

-Identifying opportunities for generative AI
+Identifying opportunities for AI and generative AI

-Week 1 of our program is geared towards leveraging key innovation frameworks to identify viable opportunities in Generative AI.
+Week 1 of our program is geared towards leveraging key innovation frameworks to identify viable opportunities in AI and Generative AI.
 The session will kick-start with a deep dive into the Design Sprint methodology, a time-constrained, five-phase process that uses design thinking to reduce the risk when bringing a new product, service or a feature to the market.
 You'll be guided on how to condense months of work into a few hours to encourage problem-solving through the rapid creation of prototypes and the validation of ideas.

 Next, we will delve into the Buyer Utility Map and Strategy Canvas from Blue Ocean Strategy.
 The Buyer Utility Map will assist you in identifying key areas in the buyer's experience cycle where generative AI could create compelling new utility.
 The Strategy Canvas will help you visualize the current state of play in the industry and reveal opportunities for value innovation.